kaihuchen/articles/LMMissues/index.md

 # Navigating the Pitfalls of Vision Language Models

-*DRAFT*
+Let me tell you a story about how a winning Claude-3 lose an *image classification debate* to GPT-4V, due to its weak personality.
+It is also about a *cougar on house deck*, and how AI could mistaken it as just a dog.

+## Introduction

-A multimodal LLM such as OpenAI's GPT-4V can recognize a wide range of object classes, while also incorporating contextual information to achieve a kind of real-world visual common sense, which makes it extremely powerful for use in complex situations such as....
+A multimodal LLM (i.e., a LMM or MLLM) such as OpenAI's GPT-4V or Anthropic's Claude-3 can recognize a wide range of object classes, while also incorporating contextual information to achieve a kind of real-world visual common sense, which makes it extremely powerful for use in complex application domains such as autonomous vehicles, home robot, etc.

-However, contextual information can lead an MLLM to incorrect decision, and different models may also behave differently.
+However, contextual information could also lead an LMM to incorrect decision, and different models may also behave differently.

 Following are some examples to demonstrate the problem, with this setup:

-- Tests conducted using the OpenAI GPT-4V (gpt-4-vision-preview), and Anthropic's Claude-3 (claude-3-opus-20240229).
+- Tests are conducted using the OpenAI GPT-4V (gpt-4-vision-preview), and Anthropic's Claude-3 (claude-3-opus-20240229) models.
 - The temperature of both models are set to 0.0
-- Tests are conducted through a Python Langchain program
+- Tests are conducted through a Python Langchain program.

 ## Test #1: Direct Identification